gmlang/chilledtofu/_osaka/breakfast.md

 {% include gallery caption="Breakfast at 3 places in Osaka" %}

-Let me just say this.
-I think people who never had 5-egg omelette with cheese, sausages and potatoes are like people who never exercised.
-They simply don't know what they are missing.
+People who never had an omelette of 5 eggs with cheese, sausage and fried potatoes are like people who never worked out.
+They don't know what they are missing.
 If you know a great breakfast place in Osaka.
 Let me know.